Twins vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have won 17 of the 23 games they were favored on the moneyline this season (73.9%).
+- The Twins have been the moneyline favorite 24 total times this season.
+They've gone 17-7 in those games.

-- Minnesota has a record of 17-6 when it has played as moneyline favorites with odds of -115 or shorter (73.9% winning percentage).
+- Minnesota has a 15-6 record (winning 71.4% of its games) when it has played as moneyline favorites of -125 or shorter.

-- Based on this matchup's moneyline, the Twins' implied win probability is 53.5%.
+- The Twins have a 55.6% chance to win this game based on the moneyline's implied probability.

-- Minnesota has combined with opponents to hit the over on the total 14 times this season for a 14-17-4 record against the over/under.
+- Minnesota has played in 36 games with an over/under set, and have combined with its opponents to go over the total 14 times (14-18-4).

-- The Twins have had a run line set for only one game this season, and they did not cover.
+- The Twins have had a spread set for only one outing this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.